pytchlang/pytch-tutorials/boing/tutorial.md

 information than for a _Backdrop_ for a _Stage_.
 We will choose the name we want to call it in our code (here, `normal`), and the image file we want to use (here, `bat00.png`).
-We lay the code out in a way which leaves us room to add other bat costumes later.
+We lay the code out in a way which leaves us room to add another bat costume later.

 {{< commit add-Player-with-costume >}}